-Brandon Gray is the chef and titular “Brandoni” at this West Hollywood pizza shop.
+Brandon Gray is the chef and titular “Brandoni” at this Mid-City pizza shop.
 He used to cook at tasting menu spots like Providence and Trois Mec, and you can see the fine-dining influences on these excellent pies - ingredients include wild-caught Pacific shrimp, triple crème Brie, and Spanish octopus.
 All of the pies (there are more than 18 of them) involve ingredients straight from the farmers’ market, like the Born And Raised, which is covered in Munak Ranch heirloom tomatoes and multiple varieties of fresh basil.
 Our favorite pie of all is the Straight Up Menace (house-made lamb sausage, wild arugula, and spicy pickled peppers), but whichever one you order, you can count on perfect, blistered crusts, and fresh, inventive toppings.

-De La Nonna is a pop-up that operates weekly at spots like Employees Only and Melody Wine Bar, serving excellent pies that walk the (OK, probably arbitrary) line between focaccia and pizza.
+De La Nonna is a roaming pop-up that’s serving excellent pies that walk the (OK, probably arbitrary) line between focaccia and pizza.
 The crust is light and airy, and sprinkled with flaky sea salt, and while they don’t overload it with toppings, you still get plenty of flavor from them.
 We like their white pie, with roasted fennel, mozzarella, and dabs of pesto, and the Market pie, with a super-herbaceous cream sauce and crispy parmesan.
 Either way, you can’t go wrong.
-Their Nonna Pack is a great deal - it includes two pizzas, a salad, and a bottle of wine for $55 - which, along with the ocean views at Dudley Market, make it an ideal place for a date night.